Let's talk about Heirlooms vs Hybrids seeds and what you need to know and understand.

 This means that you can take the seeds from an heirloom tomato and expect the same results from the plant that grows.

 Hybrids do not offer that.
+A hybrid seed will more than likely create different results.

 - 4 Vegetable Gardening Tips For Beginner Gardeners